DEKHTIARJonathan/Born2Data/content/articles/deeplearninginstall-Part4-Docker-for-Deep-Learning.md

 * `docker stop ALIAS` : Stop a container based on its alias (available through `docker ls`).
 * `docker rm CONTAINER_ID` : Delete a container based on its container_id (available through `docker ls`).
 * `docker rm ALIAS` : Delete a container based on its alias (available through `docker ls`).
-* `docker attach -it CONTAINER_ID bash` : Create an SSH session into a running container based on its container_id (available through `docker ls`).
+* `docker exec -it CONTAINER_ID bash` : Create an SSH session into a running container based on its container_id (available through `docker ls`).
-* `docker attach -it ALIAS bash` : Create an SSH session into a running container based on its alias (available through `docker ls`).
+* `docker exec -it ALIAS bash` : Create an SSH session into a running container based on its alias (available through `docker ls`).

 ---